M5ez/M5ez/README.md

 The value returned by your function is the number of milliseconds to wait before calling the function again.
 So a function that only needs to run once every second would simply return 1000.
 If your function returns 0, the event is deleted and not executed any further.

+> Note: These events are meant for things that need to happen frequently.
+The next event cannot be more than 65 seconds out as the period between them is a 16-bit unsigned integer.
+If you use M5ez with ezTime, you can use [ezTime's events](https://github.com/ropg/ezTime#events) for things that need to happen with more time between them.

 As the name implies, `ez.removeEvent` also removes your function from the loop.

 #### Redrawing after an event